+Here at triyoga, we want to celebrate the broad spectrum of yoga practitioners so, in 2018, we launched our #weareyoga Instagram campaign.
 Take a look below at the results of our collaboration with world-renowned photographer Alessandro Sigismondi, showcasing every day yoga students and their stories.
-To view all stories check out our Instagram here.
+You can also follow us on Instagram here.

 “My work as a priest is varied, interesting, enjoyable and demanding.
 On a friend’s recommendation, I decided to give yoga a go as I was finding it difficult to have space for myself.
 I wasn’t sure what to expect, having never imagined myself as a ‘yogi’, but it’s been quite simply superb.
 It’s many things all at once – exercise, meditation and reflection.
 It’s calming and it’s community.
 It’s OK not to attempt too much and for a change, it’s not all eyes on me.
 I simply find a corner of the class and enjoy what works for me in that moment.